sombriks/sample-htmx-javalin/README.md

 - [Shadow plugin][20] does similar job done by [maven shade plugin][40]
 - Javalin supports a good range of [template engines][50], just pick one
 - There are a good amount of [logging options][60] to Javalin
-- Spock demands us to enable the groovy language in the project
+- [Spock][90] demands us to enable the groovy language in the project
 - Groovy support has issues to proper set jvm toolchain, fallbacks to system
 - There is a [nice htmx plugin][70] for intellij
 - JDBI [fluent api][80] makes database access easier